Elon Musk loses billions in net worth after a hectic 24 hours

 This decision was met with backlash from media organizations and the overall Twitter populace, with many concerned that the removal of verified accounts would lead to a spread of misinformation.

-Despite a “bad day at the office” for Musk, he remains the second richest person in the world, sitting just behind Bernard Arnault.
-The recent loss does not eclipse the $26.8 billion dollar increase in Musk’s wealth following Tesla’s 33 percent share price rebound in January 2023.
+Despite a “bad day at the office” for Musk, he remains the second richest person in the world, sitting just behind LVMH CEO Bernard Arnault.
+The recent loss does not eclipse the $26.8 billion USD (about $36.3 billion CAD) increase in Musk’s wealth following Tesla’s 33 percent share price rebound in January 2023.

 Perhaps jokingly, the billionaire ended his day with this tweet.